Dental Veneers

 • What is the difference between porcelain veneers and composite veneers?

-Composite veneers are manufactured in-office, using tooth-colored resin, and applied directly to the teeth.
-They are typically less expensive and quicker to apply than porcelain veneers, and they work well to cover up many aesthetic problems.
+Composite veneers are made in-office and are less expensive and quicker to apply.
+They work well to cover up many aesthetic problems.

 • Veneers vs. crowns—what’s the difference?

-Veneers and crowns are both a great solution for patients looking to get a white, straight smile that looks and feels natural.
-If you’re interested, but unsure which option is right for you, contact our office today to schedule a consultation.
+Both veneers and crowns are excellent options for patients seeking a white, straight smile that looks and feels natural.
+If you’re interested in either procedure but are unsure which one is right for you, please contact our office today to schedule a consultation.

 More About Dental Crowns